MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/create-static-web-app.md

 # Build a new Static web app on Azure with Node.js

-Azure Static Web Apps is a service that automatically builds and deploys full stack web apps to Azure from a public code repository.
+Azure Static Web Apps is a service that automatically builds and deploys full stack web apps to Azure from a code repository.

 * **Client apps**: Static web apps are commonly built using libraries and frameworks like Angular, React, Svelte, Vue, or Blazor where server-side rendering is not required.
 * **APIs**: API endpoints are hosted using a serverless architecture, which avoids the need for a full back-end server all together.